iAM-AMR/iAM.AMR.DOC/source/model_building/meta_analysis_guidelines.rst

 *Generally*, two or more factors may be combined using meta-analysis if their resistance outcomes belong to the same antimicrobial class or sub-class.

 ..
 Tip:: Check that you have the correct antimicrobial class for each of your resistance outcomes.
 The ATC vet codes (the classification system we use in CEDAR) sometimes classify them slightly differently than they should be.
+A better resource is TO DO LINK.

 The table below outlines some common antimicrobials, their antimicrobial class, and which other antimicrobials they may or may not be combined with via meta-analysis.
 If an “M” is present in the Meta-analysis Status column for a particular antimicrobial, that antimicrobial may be combined with other antimicrobials marked with an “M” that share the same antimicrobial class (and *likely* may also be combined with other antimicrobials within that same antimicrobial class that are not listed here).
 Antimicrobials which are the only entries for their corresponding antimicrobial class, and for which the Meta-analysis Status column is blank may also *likely* be able to be combined with other antimicrobials within that same antimicrobial class that are not listed here.